There are 12 engineering writing tips every engineer needs to know. Because writing is essential in almost every engineering position.

 There are countless helpful online writing tools to use.
 One great free tool is the Hemingway app.
 It’ll help make your writing more clear and simple.

 Be selective with the recommendations it makes though.
 The app will try to oversimplify some sentences.
-And this sometimes becomes overkill in technical writing.
+This sometimes becomes overkill in technical writing.

+Next, there’s Grammarly.
+I find the free version even works great to improve your writing.
 Finally, Google offers some awesome courses to improve your technical writing.
-The courses are easy to follow and they cover the basics of technical writing.
+The courses are easy to follow and they cover writing fundamentals very well.

 #12 Know your subject well

-As an added bonus, writing helps you learn complex subjects.
-Every time I write on a technical subject, I end up diving down many rabbit holes.
+Even more, technical writing helps you best learn complex subjects.
+Every time I write on a technical subject, I end up diving down countless rabbit holes.
 I self-research subjects to death, to understand them inside and out.
+In the end, I write better content and learn a ton of cool new things.
+A win-win!

 Engineering writing tips conclusion

 Becoming a good writer takes time.
-It won’t happen overnight.
-And as you’d guess, it’s not an easy skill to pick up.
+It won’t happen overnight, and it’s not an easy skill to pick up.

 From these 12 engineering writing tips, what’s your favorite?
 What engineering writing tips have worked best for you?